shadinaguib/leoalz.github.io/_includes/initial_analysis.md

 {% include homes_and_checkins_plot.html %}

 By selecting **Number of Homes** in the dropdown menu, we can see that the users living in the United States and in Brasil are the ones who use the Foursquare application the most.
-In Europe, Asia, and Australia, there is also a large amount of users checking in on the application, whereas in Africa some countries don't have any users checking in at all.
+In Europe, Asia, and Australia, there is also a large amount of users checking in on the application, whereas in Africa some countries don't have any user homes in at all.
+Selecting **Number of check-ins** shows us a similar trend, however more countries are filled out this time.

 Let's dig a little deeper by looking at the 20 countries with the most users and figure out how the check-ins in these countries compare.

 {% include top_20_plot.html %}

 We observe a general correlation between the amount of homes per country and check-ins per country.
 The big exception here, that has a larger check-in number compared to other top countries as apposed to homes.
 Indeed japan is a very attractive country for tourists with over 30 million visitors a year, which would explain the large number of check-ins.

+Foursquare defines a category hierarchy of multiple levels.
+Indeed each venue has a category, with perhaps a superior caterior, or even another uperior category!
+We define 5 category levels (0 to 5) with 0 being the most general.
+Let us look at the distribution of check-ins within each of the level 0 categories to get an idea on what our Foursquare users are up to.

+{% include category_plot.html %}

+Cleary the users love to eat!